 Jeryl L. Mumpower is the Interim Dean of the School of Public Health at the University at Albany, State University of New York.
 He also serves as Associate Provost and holds appointments as a Professor of Public Administrations, Public Policy, and Information Science.
-Previously, he has served as Director of the Center for Policy Research and as the Assistant from the College of William and Mary and his Ph.D. in social and quantitative psychology from the University of Colorado, Boulder.
+Previously, he has served as Director of the Center for Policy Research and as the Assistant his Ph.D. in social and quantitative psychology from the University of Colorado, Boulder.
 He is author or editor of nine books and more than fifty book chapters and articles.
 His research has addressed basic and applied topics in risk analysis and management, environmental policy, negotiation, individual and group decision making processes, and the use of scientific expertise in public policy making.

 Director at the Rockefeller Institute of Government.
-A faculty member of the University at Albany since 1984, he recently returned to the campus from a twoyear appointment as director of the Decision, Risk, and Management Science program at the National Science Foundation.
-Professor Mumpower received his B.A.
+A faculty member of the University at Albany since 1984, he recently returned to the campus from a two-year appointment as director of the Decision, Risk, and Management Science program at the National Science Foundation.

+Professor Mumpower received his B.A. from the College of William and Mary and